What happens when you finally get the degree you worked so long for and then realize you really don’t want to spend the rest of your life in the lab?

 10. Science Journalism

 And yet another type of science writing is science journalism.
 Science journalists produce content for newspapers, magazines and websites (just like I am doing now).
 You can either work freelance or as a staff writer, employed directly by the publication.
 Either way, the competition is tough.
 The best way in is simply to start writing and trying to get things published.
-You can get some additional info on science journalism here.

 If you are looking to start out in science journalism, Bitesize Bio is a good place to start.
 Contact us for details on writing an article for Bitesize Bio!